iximiuz/awesome-container-tinkering/RUNTIMES.md

 <a href="https://github.com/containers/podman">podman</a> - "A tool for managing OCI containers and pods."
 Daemonless drop-in replacement for Docker (not quite).

+### Focker

+<a href="https://github.com/sadaszewski/focker">Focker</a> - "A FreeBSD image/jail orchestration tool in the vein of Docker."

+A Docker-like tool written in Python and using FreeBSD jails instead of Linux namespaces & co.

 ## Misc